inspire-eu-validation/view-service/INSPIRE.Layer.Metadata.v3.11/schema.valid.md

 **Test method**

-* For ISO 19128: First check if the [INSPIRE View Service 1.0 schema](http://inspire.ec.europa.eu/schemas/inspire_vs/1.0/inspire_vs.xsd) is given in the service capabilities.
+* For ISO 19128: Check, if the [INSPIRE View Service 1.0 schema](http://inspire.ec.europa.eu/schemas/inspire_vs/1.0/inspire_vs.xsd) is referenced in the service capabilities.
 Then check that the GetCapabilities request result validates against this schema.
-* For WMTS 1.0.0: First check if the [INSPIRE View Service 1.0 schema](http://inspire.ec.europa.eu/schemas/inspire_vs_ows11/1.0/inspire_vs_ows_11.xsd) is given in the service capabilities.
+* For WMTS 1.0.0: Check, if the [INSPIRE View Service 1.0 schema](http://inspire.ec.europa.eu/schemas/inspire_vs_ows11/1.0/inspire_vs_ows_11.xsd) is referenced in the service capabilities.
 Then check that the GetCapabilities request result validates against this schema plus the [WMTS 1.0.0 schema](http://schemas.opengis.net/wmts/1.0/wmtsGetCapabilities_response.xsd).

 **Reference (s)**: